Drug Paraphernalia Charges

 Drug paraphernalia is a broad terms and refers to many materials and devices associate with illegal drugs.
-Our skilled attorneys at the Law Offices of Herbert I. Ellis, P.C. are will advise you about alternatives you may have in a case involving the following paraphernalia:
+Our skilled attorneys at Ellis Law will advise you about alternatives you may have in a case involving the following paraphernalia:

 - Bongs or pipes

 - Prescription pads

 - Blades, spoons, or bullets

 A drug paraphernalia charge is a misdemeanor case.
 Consequences for drug paraphernalia charges can result in a disruption of your day to day life and can negatively affect your security clearances, career opportunities, or educational prospects later in life.
 Under New Jersey State Law, penalties for possession of drug paraphernalia include a suspension of your driver’s license for six months to two years, without the option of a hardship license.
 If these charges are combined with drug possession or distribution, the penalties may include jail time.

 Drug paraphernalia charges rarely result in extended jail sentences, but we’ll provide you with a fair trial and explore your best options.
 The prosecution often uses drug paraphernalia laws as a bargaining tool on a weapons or drugs charge rather than seek a conviction for the paraphernalia charge itself.
 We gather as much information about the case to give you as many options as possible and find the best terms possible.
 Because drug paraphernalia is such a broad term, it can be advantageous to fight the charges.